 - ¼ tsp sweetener

 - Place all the dressing ingredients in a clean jam jar.
-Cover and shake to mix well and set aside.
+Cover and shake to mix well, then set aside.

-- Season the salmon, place on a baking tray lined with non-stick baking parchment and bake for 10-12 minutes or until just cooked.
+- Season the salmon lightly, place on a baking tray lined with non-stick baking parchment and bake for 10-12 minutes, or until just cooked.

 - Transfer the salmon to a snug-fitting shallow dish, pour over half of the dressing and set aside to cool.
 Flake the flesh into bite-sized pieces and set aside.

-- Meanwhile bring a large saucepan of water to the boil, add the rice and simmer for 25 minutes, adding the sugar snap peas and carrots for the last 3 minutes of cooking time.
+- Meanwhile. bring a large saucepan of water to the boil, add the rice and simmer for 25 minutes, adding the sugar snap peas and carrot for the last 3 minutes of cooking time.
 Drain and cool under cold running water, then drain again.

-- Place the rice, sugar snap peas and carrots into a large bowl.
+- Place the rice, sugar snap peas and carrot in a large bowl.
 Add the spring onions, chives and the remaining dressing and toss to mix well.
 Add the cooled salmon flakes and any dressing and mix gently.
-Season to taste before serving.
+Season lightly before serving.